NPIOcean/kval/README.md

     pip install kval

-[^tag]: We aim to distribute this on the [conda-forge](channel) eventually.
+[^tag]: We aim to distribute this on [conda-forge](https://conda-forge.org/) eventually.
 Since some dependent packages are not available there, we are using the [anaconda.org NPIOcean channel](https://anaconda.org/npiocean) for now.

 ____
 <details>